tasdikrahman/tasdikrahman.me/_posts/2017-05-25-Learnings-from-analyzing-my-compromised-server-linode-Google-Summer-of-Code-oVirt-2017.md

 Simply put, you cant trust anything your terminal tells you, period.

-**I would like to thank the people over at Linode who work very hard to secure make servers work just work for us in a secure manner in an affordable price.
+**I would like to thank the people over at Linode who work very hard to make servers work just right for us in a secure and affordable price.
 Thanks guys!**

 **If I have made any mistakes or you think I should have done something else from what I have tried or not described something as it should be.
 Please feel free to point it out.
 I am just starting out on the infosec scene :)**